 - I. Adequacy of Faculty Resources (as outlined in COMAR 13B.02.03.11). - 1.
 Provide a brief narrative demonstrating the quality of program faculty.
-Include a summary list of faculty with appointment type, terminal degree title and field, academic title/rank, status (full-time, part-time, adjunct) and the course(s) each faulty member will teach (in this program).
+Include a summary list of faculty with appointment type, terminal degree title and field, academic title/rank, status

+(full-time, part-time, adjunct) and the course(s) each faulty member will teach (in this program).

-There is one full-time director, one full-time faculty member from the UMES Department of Education, and three adjunct faculty members who are qualified to teach 400 level PTE courses and have been teaching these courses for numerous years:
+There is one full-time director, one full-time faculty member from the UMES Department of Education, and three adjunct faculty members who have been approved by the UMES Graduate School to teach graduate level PTE courses and have been teaching these courses for numerous years: